 Mid cap industrial stocks were an important overall contributor to UK equities in August, and the sector was the best overall monthly performer.
 This was driven by both internationally focused stocks (not just Meggitt, but a number of other globally diversified mid cap aerospace and defence stocks performed well too) as well as the domestically focused industrial areas.

-Top performers in the latter group included the support services sub sector and a number of the SMID construction and materials companies.
+Top performers in the latter group included the support services sub sector and a number of the UK facing SMID construction and materials companies.
 These areas of the market performed well despite signs of some slowdown in UK domestic industrial activity over the summer.

 Resources sectors – including energy and basic materials – lagged as a result of weaker commodity prices.
 Sterling fell back over the month, although remained one of the best performing developed market currencies in the year to date.

 Asia ex Japan